-Party season is almost here, folks, and with it comes all the highs and lows of choosing just the right outfit for every event… or making very, very sure that the same people aren’t going to be at more than one party if you wear the same thing twice!
-Now, I’m a big advocate for wearing the same thing over and over again, especially if it’s an outfit you feel great in; but I know not everyone is keen on being as much of an outfit repeater as me.
+Party season is almost here, folks, and with it comes all the highs and lows of choosing just the right outfit for every event… or making very, very sure that the same people aren’t going to be at more than one party if you want to wear the same thing twice!
+I’m a big advocate for wearing the same thing over and over again, especially if it’s an outfit you feel great in; but I know not everyone is keen on being as much of an outfit repeater as me.

 This particular design is a perfect choice for party season, it’s a comfortable and roomy dress that doesn’t compromise on style.
 Luckily, statement party dresses like this are so easy to restyle and wear more casually simply by layering them up.
-I opted for a rust coloured roll neck from New Look for this outfit, mainly because I specifically wanted a rich, autumnal colour to offset the monochrome black and white dress, plus it meant that the leopard belt fit right in too!
+I opted for a rust coloured roll neck [affiliate link] from New Look for this outfit, mainly because I specifically wanted a rich, autumnal colour to offset the monochrome black and white dress, plus it meant that the leopard belt fit right in too!

 DRESS FIT & SPECIFICS: There is no give or stretch in the material, but I went for my usual size and it fits like a glove.
 The top section is oversized and roomy, with drop sleeves in a kimono style, and a twist knot detail at the bottom of the plunge neck.
 It fastens with a concealed zip right up the back (pictured below) and has the two tone colour block on both the front and the back which I love!